scotcorm/scotcorm/README.md

 -->

 - 🔭 I’m currently working on a project that tracks data using ChartJS, and another project that supports sharing images licensed CC0
-- 🌱 I’m a MLIS grad focusing on Data Curation, and a recent nucamp grad focusing mostly on learning React for now.
+- 🌱 I started coding while working on my MLIS, to support my Data Curation projects, and now I'm a recent nucamp grad focusing mostly on the frontend and learning more about React
 - 👯 I'm a big fan of Institutional Repositories like tDAR and sites like The Noun Project that encourage sharing info with Creative Commons licenses.
 - ⚡ Fun fact: I built a website for my old Wing Chun group, and it helped introduce me to HTML, CSS and some JS (https://scotcorm.github.io/Chicago-Wing-Chun/)